What are Secured Loans

 The actual amount that can be borrowed, interest rate charged etc, depends upon the amount of equity in the security property, the applicants’ credit history and personal status.

-Also known as homeowner loans, second mortgages, second charge loans or even third charge loans etc, they are in fact a type of mortgage, secured against property.
 The main point that needs to be made is that a secured loan is a mortgage and to apply, the applicant must have an existing main or other mortgage secured against their property.
 Without going into unnecessary detail, secured means that their home is charged with the debt, by legal means.

 Just like a first main mortgage, they are regulated by the FCA (Financial Conduct Authority), so borrowers are afforded the same level of consumer protection.